-Excerpt: ASAP – A settling of Scores
+Excerpt: ASAP – A Settling of Scores

-An excerpt from Chapter IV ASAP – A settling of Scores:
+An excerpt from Chapter IV ASAP

 Suzanne’s breakfast meeting with Smitty had left her at odds, not knowing where to begin in dealing with his information.
 Checking her watch, she saw that it was just 8:00.
 “Damn, if I can’t trust our office phones, what am I going to do now?”
 She had to call Brad.
 He isn’t going to believe this!

-Crowds of people mostly dressed in the New York Fall uniform – a trench coat – rushed by, missing her by a hair’s breath.
+Crowds of people mostly dressed in the New York Fall uniform – a trench coat – rushed by, missing her by a hair’s breadth.
 Somehow the true New Yorker could dash around the city with blinders on, unaware of anyone else in their path.
 Stopping in a building doorway just down the block, she pulled out her cell phone.